ezEngine/docs/docs/runtime/world/worlds.md

 ### Random Number Generator

 When a component needs a random number, it should query this from the world via `ezWorld::GetRandomNumberGenerator()`.
-Components or better, [component managers (TODO)](component-managers.md) can of course also have their own random number generator, for example when they need multi-threaded access to it, or when they want to control the seed value for determinism.
+Components or better, [component managers](component-managers.md) can of course also have their own random number generator, for example when they need multi-threaded access to it, or when they want to control the seed value for determinism.
 The [particle systems](../../effects/particle-effects/particle-effects-overview.md), for example, do this to achieve deterministic results.

 ### Coordinate System